fscorrupt/awesome-stars/README.md

 - [jamcalli/Pulsarr](https://github.com/jamcalli/Pulsarr) - Pulsarr: Real-time Plex watchlist monitoring and content acquisition tool.
 Seamlessly sync Plex watchlists with Sonarr and Radarr, featuring intelligent predicated content routing, multi-instance supp
 - [book000/youtube-live-recorder](https://github.com/book000/youtube-live-recorder) - Record and download YouTube live videos.
 Works with Docker (Docker Compose).
 - [wiredoor/wiredoor](https://github.com/wiredoor/wiredoor) - Self hosted ingress-as-a-service platform that allows you to expose applications and services running in private or local networks to the internet
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM, Perplexity, and Glean.
-Connects to search engines, Slack, Linear, Jira, ClickUp, Notion, Discord, and 15+ more connectors.
-Join our Discord: https://discord.gg/
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
+OSS alternative to NotebookLM, Perplexity, and Glean.
+Join our Discord: https://discord.gg/ejRNvft
 - [jaypyles/Scraperr](https://github.com/jaypyles/Scraperr) - Self-hosted webscraper.
 - [Tensai75/NZBDonkey](https://github.com/Tensai75/NZBDonkey) - The ultimate NZB downloader extension for Chrome and Firefox
 - [mKeRix/room-assistant](https://github.com/mKeRix/room-assistant) - Presence tracking and more for automation on the room-level